Frequently Asked Questions for Medical Marijuana

 Yes.
 A caregiver may be a registered qualifying patient.

 Unfortunately, the answer is yes, they can.
-Missouri does not provide protection to Medical Marijuana patients from employee drug testing.
-It will be left to the discretion of each employer whether they wish to recognize an employee's Medical Marijuana approval as an exemption to company drug testing policies.
+Most states do not provide protection against employer drug screening for medical marijuana card holders.
+It will be left to the discretion of each employer whether they wish to recognize an employee's medical marijuana approval as an exemption to company drug testing policies.
 However, employers are prohibited from discriminating against an individual in hiring, termination, or any term or condition of employment based on an individual’s past or present status as a caregiver or a qualifying patient.

-Although dispensaries will likely be selling marijuana flowers and plant material, you are expected to only use these products for vaporizing.
-The Kentucky Medical Marijuana Control Program has strictly banned the smoking of Medical Marijuana.
+Although dispensaries will likely be selling marijuana flowers and plant material, most states require that patients only use these products for vaporizing.

 The privacy of our patients is a top priority of ours, so we go through great lengths to ensure all patient information is protected and kept confidential in our HIPAA compliant file storage system.
 We also promise to never share any of your contact information with any 3rd parties.